 TO SUM IT ALL UP: This was not the most impressive pilot, especially considering what has come before with Smallville and with other shows in the Arrowverse, but for now, Superman & Lois does enough to grab hold of the viewers’ interest and keep them wanting to see more in order to find out what happens next, both with Clark and Lois and their kids, as well as with Superman going up against “Captain Luthor” in his new and improved Warsuit.
-It’s not the bright and enthusiastic and fun-filled Superman adaptation that many have been clamoring for, especially since there are a few things in the pilot which show that Superman & Lois has clearly been influenced by what Zack Snyder has done with Superman in Man Of Steel and Batman v.
-Superman: Dawn Of Justice, but Superman & Lois looks like it’s hoping to try something different with this onscreen version of the Big Blue Boy Scout, by giving us Friday Night Lights with superpowers.
+It’s not the bright, enthusiastic, and fun-filled Superman adaptation that many have been clamoring for, especially since the pilot does show that Superman & Lois has clearly been influenced by what Zack Snyder has done with Superman in Man Of Steel and Batman v.
+Superman: Dawn Of Justice.
+But Superman & Lois looks like it’s hoping to try something different with this onscreen version of the Big Blue Boy Scout, by giving us Friday Night Lights with superpowers.
 Only time will tell if this approach truly works.

 And whether or not you even feel comfortable watching Superman & Lois after knowing what was done to Nadria Tucker is entirely up to you as the viewer.